 It is important to look only at the central dot and to not move the eye as movement may cause a false distortion.
 The patient then tests the other eye the same way.
 If changes are noticed, you should call your ophthalmologist immediately.

-AMD is a devastating disease, and can easily ruin quality of life.
+AMD is a devastating disease, and it can easily ruin quality of life.
 There are treatments, but the key is prevention and to catch the disease in its earliest stage.
-Always wear sunglasses ANYTIME you go outdoors (even if it’s a cloudy day), eat a diet rich in leafy green vegetables, nuts and fish, or take vitamins, don’t smoke, and after the age of 45, check your vision with an amsler grid at least once a week.
-If you notice any changes in your vision, either with or without the amsler grid, you should contact your ophthalmologist right away.
+Always wear sunglasses ANYTIME you go outdoors (even if it’s a cloudy day); eat a diet rich in leafy green vegetables, nuts, and fish, or take vitamins; don’t smoke; and after the age of 45, check your vision with an Amsler grid at least once a week.
+If you notice any changes in your vision, either with or without the Amsler grid, you should contact your ophthalmologist right away.